 This is an absolutely scrumptious dish.
-We usually ate it the day after having the koossa mehche (stuffed zucchini in meat) as it is made with the flesh gathered after coring the zucchini for koossa.
+We usually ate it the day after having the koossa mehche (stuffed zucchini in meat) as it is made with the pulp collected after coring the zucchini for koossa.
 It is eaten at room temperature stuffed in pita for a quick lunch or as an appetizer before dinner as part of a mezze.
-The zucchini flesh imparts a delicate flavor that will be liked by everyone and it is a unique way to eat the vegetable, as well as a complete meal when served with a salad.
+The zucchini pulp imparts a delicate flavor that will be liked by everyone and it is a unique way to eat the vegetable, as well as a complete meal when served with a salad.

-Zucchini flesh cored previously for koossa, about 8oz.
-OR use 2 large zucchini, cut up
+Zucchini pulp cored previously for koossa, about 8oz.
+(OR use 2 large zucchini, shredded)

 6 Large eggs